fengluodb/RangeSeg/README.md

-# LENet
+# RangeSeg
-> This is the official implementation of **LENet: Lightweight And Efficient LiDAR Semantic Segmentation Using Multi-Scale Convolution Attention**.
+> This is the official implementation of **RangeSeg: Efficient Lidar Semantic Segmentation on Range view**.
 ## Demo
 <p align="center"> <img src="assert/Network.png" width="100%"></a> </p>